Undergraduate Special Education

 Special Education 487

-This course is about writers and writing.
-We will examine the processes and skills children and adolescents engage in to compose a quality written product.
-Specifically the difficulties encountered by students with language and learning differences will be reviewed and research providing "best practices" in teaching writing as a tool for literacy development will be emphasized.
-Students will develop personal philosophies and instructional strategies for teaching the development and fluency aspects of composition.
+This course addresses reading and writing instruction across the curriculum and interventions.
+The processes and skills children and adolescents engage in to develop vocabulary, comprehend text, and compose quality written work are examined.
+Specifically the difficulties encountered by students with language and learning differences are reviewed and research providing "best practices" in teaching vocabulary, comprehension and writing as tools for literacy development will be emphasized.
+Student will develop skills for teachin reading/writing vocabulary, reading comprehension, and writing process/products and explore technology that supports instruction.
+Students will master instructional strategies for reading comprehension, vocabulary knowledge, and the development and fluency skills involved in written composition.

 Special Education 498